Blockchain Transaction Conflicts: A Historical Perspective: Conflicts in Ethereum versus Solana

-As shown in \Cref{fig:eth_vs_solana_analysis}, Solana's larger block size (352, non-voting transactions) compared to Ethereum (170) highlights a fundamental architectural difference between the two blockchains.
-Solana supports high throughput and parallel execution, leading to higher raw data per block due to its \rwAware{} execution.
-Ethereum, in contrast, structures its blocks around finalized, gas-accounted transactions, reflecting a design optimized for decentralization and resource efficiency.
+As shown in \Cref{fig:eth_vs_solana_analysis}, Solana's larger block size (352, non-voting transactions) for recent 1000 blocks compared to Ethereum's 177 highlights a fundamentally different architecture.
+Solana supports high throughput and parallel execution, leading to higher raw data per block due to its \rwAware{} model.
+Ethereum, in contrast, structures its blocks around finalized, gas-accounted transactions, reflecting a design optimized for decentralization and efficiency.

-This distinction extends to conflict behavior: Ethereum exhibits a higher percentage of independent transactions (86, 50.59\%) compared to Solana (29, 8.24\%), reflecting a more modular transaction structure with a greater focus on isolated transaction processing.
-Ethereum also has a higher percentage of conflict families (72, 42.35\%) compared to Solana (48, 13.64\%), further supporting the idea that its transaction structure tends to experience more isolated contention points.
-In contrast, Solana's design, optimized for high throughput, results in longer chains of conflicts (109, 30.97\%) compared to Ethereum (31, 18.24\%), indicating deeper interdependencies between transactions.
-Although Solana has fewer conflict families, its dense conflict family size (176, 50\%) is closer to that of Ethereum (91, 53.53\%), suggesting a similar level of concentration in transactional contention within specific resource sets across both networks.
-This observation highlights a limit on the maximum achievable parallel efficiency in both blockchains, indicating that while both platforms are optimized for high throughput, they face inherent constraints related to transaction dependencies and resource contention.
-These patterns, which span block composition, transaction independence, and conflict complexity, illustrate how Ethereum and Solana make different trade-offs in their pursuit of efficient execution.
+This distinction extends to conflict behavior: Ethereum exhibits a higher percentage of independent transactions (112, 63.27\%) compared to Solana (29, 8.24\%), reflecting a more modular structure.
+Ethereum also has a higher number of conflict families (130) compared to Solana (48), showing more isolated contention hotspots.
+In contrast, Solana's design, optimized for high throughput, results in longer conflict chains (109, 30.97\%) compared to Ethereum (15, 8.47\%), showing deeper transaction interdependencies.
+Additionally, Solana has fewer conflict families but dense conflict families (176, 50\%), which are much denser than those in Ethereum (15, 8.47\%), suggesting high contention by specific applications.